Leaf-Agriculture/docs/docs/Connect.md

 [9]: /docs/field_boundary_management_endpoints#get-all-fields
 [10]: /docs/field_boundary_management_overview
 [11]: /docs/operations_overview
+[12]: /docs/beta_machines_endpoints

 ## About
-The Leaf API allows an API Owner to grant permission to access [Fields][10] and [Operations][11] to other API Owners.
+The Leaf API allows an API Owner to grant permission to access [Field Boundaries][10], [Field Operations][11] and [Machine Data Files][12] to other API Owners.
 The access is controlled at the Leaf user level by the API account that owns the data

 ### How it works